 A Beginner’s Guide to Rag Quilting was published and provided by Familius Publishing.
 Why do we love familius?
 I’ll give you two little reasons, among the many: they focus on a happy family life.
 So much so that the back of the book, in a small section in the corner, informs everyone that this particular book helps families play together and work together.
 How awesome is that?

-We recently reviewed 15 Minute Mindful Meals which was also published by Familius.
+We recently reviewed 15 Minute Mindful Meals and 101 Amazing Uses for Essential Oils which were also published by Familius.
 They have some fantastic books and we can’t wait to bring you more!
 For now though, order your Beginner’s Guide to Rag Quilting and get started!Â If you are a parent, we also reviewed Dear Libby which answers questions pre-teens and teens ask everyday.
-Along with The Five Foundations of Successful Teens.
-Both of which are amazing books and do not disappoint.
+Along with The Five Foundations of Successful Teens and Dear Libby.
+All of which are amazing books and do not disappoint.
 Familius does well at sticking by their motto!